New York Harbor Storm-Surge Barrier: Precedents

 Similar, albeit more modestly-sized, but still highly effective storm-surge barriers have been in operation for nearly half a century in three New England communities — the Stamford Hurricane Protection Barrier in Stamford, Conn.; the Fox Point Hurricane Barrier in Providence, R.I.; and the New Bedford Harbor Hurricane Barrier in New Bedford, Mass.
 Hours before Hurricane Sandy struck Stamford, the city's 17-foot-high movable barrier was closed to withstand an over-11-foot storm tide which struck western Long Island Sound (at some locations on the sound, the storm tide was even higher than the 11.5-foot storm tide measured at The Battery in New York City), devastating every waterfront community on the northwestern coast of the sound — except Stamford.

 Larger barrier systems protect more than a dozen major cities, including the Delta Works protecting the south of the Netherlands and the MOSE Project protecting Venice.
 New storm-surge barriers on Lake Borgne and Lake Pontchartrain are part of the protection for New Orleans after Hurricane Katrina.

-The famous Thames Barrier is typically deployed up to 12 times per year, protecting the heart of London from flood devastation.
+The famous Thames Barrier is typically deployed an average of about twice per year, protecting the heart of London from excessive tidal flooding.
 The Greater London Authority is currently studying proposals to strengthen its defenses.

 The new Saint Petersburg Dam was built to stop the frequent floods in the city, which had often devastated the city.
-It was first used on November 28, 2011, just months after it was completed, and limited sea water rise to below flood level.
+It was first used on November 28, 2011, just months after it was completed, and limited storm water rise to below flood level.
 It prevented the 309th flood in the history of the city.